 With a slight nutty twist to the classic, this French Apple Tart is filled with apple chunks tossed in vanilla and topped with a crunchy almond and walnut nougat.

 I discovered the recipe for Apple Nougat Tart in Jacquy Pfeiffer's cookbook, The Art of French Pastry.
-If any of you have seen the 2010 video on The Kings of Pastry (this link is a trailer), he's the prime subject and I thoroughly recommend you watch it.
+If any of you have seen the 2010 video on The Kings of Pastry (this link is a trailer), he's one of the big stars and I thoroughly recommend you watch it.
 Hailing from Alsace, this outstanding pastry chef co-founded the French Pastry School in Chicago.
 His work is totally inspiring.